ZipCodeCore/DataEngineering.Labs.GettingStarted/README.md

 * Make sure to use a professional username/handle.
 We recommend the username incorporates your name.
 * Be sure to add an appropriate avatar to your profile.

+## In your Notebook

+Be sure to write down any passwords you create for any of these accounts on a special page of your notenook.
+(This way you can keep track of your Admin password for MySQL, which I guarantee you will otherwise forget.)
 ## Week 1